WURFL InFuze for C: User Guide

 Virtual capabilities are an important feature of the WURFL API that obtain values related to the requesting agent out of the HTTP request as a whole (as opposed to limiting itself to capabilities that are found in WURFL).

-In order to compute its final returned value, a virtual capability may look at regular (non-virtual) capabilities as well as parameters derived from the HTTP request at run-time.
+In order to compute its final returned value, a virtual capability may look at static (non-virtual) capabilities as well as parameters derived from the HTTP request at run-time.
 Virtual capabilities are useful to model aspects of the HTTP Client that are not easily captured through the finite number of profiles in WURFL.

 // Print out a virtual capability

-printf("is_smartphone = %s\n", wurfl_device_get_virtual_capability(hdevice, "is_smartphone"));
+printf("is_smartphone = %s\n", wurfl_device_get_virtual_cap(hdevice, "is_smartphone", &error));

 If your application needs to retrieve all static, and/or virtual, capabilities, you can use an enumerator to iterate through every static capability that was loaded into the runtime memory, and another enumerator to iterate through all the virtual capabilities.
 Thus, there is no need to provide a list of individual capability names.